-My purpose with these pages is not to make comparisons of equipment I do not own and use.
+My purpose with these pages is to write my opinions, reviews and recommendations of equipment I own and use.
 I used Nikon DSLRs in the past.
 I currently use Micro 4/3 Olympus and OM System cameras and Sony Alpha full-frame cameras, and lenses and accessories that work with these.
-Therefore, the contents of this site are heavily Nikon and Micro 4/3-centric, with some information on Sony Alpha full-frame.
+Therefore, the contents of this site are heavily Nikon- and Micro 4/3-centric, with some information on Sony Alpha full-frame.
 If you are looking for reviews of other brands, or of the latest models of cameras and lenses, you may be better off checking large photography web sites, like DPreview, or taking your chances with Google search.

 I started this section of my web site in the summer of 2006, and I add or update pages whenever I have something to write about.
 Therefore, please feel free to re-visit my web site now and then.